-- 7. Patient Engagement How can your compensation be based on outcomes when the patient is not "in the game?"
-Patient engagement and patient-centeredness are essential to ACO success for this reason.
-The patient who was not self-referred to the doctor's office may be more important to population health management than the one who was.
+- 6. Best Practices Across the Continuum of Care The five identified high-impact target areas for ACO initiatives are: - Prevention and wellness; - Chronic disease (75 percent of all U.S. health care spending, much of it preventable); - Reduced hospitalizations; - Care transitions (across our fragmented system); and - Multispecialty care coordination of complex patients. - 7.
+Patient Engagement How can your compensation be based on outcomes when the patient is not "in the game?"
+Patient engagement and patient-centeredness are essentials to ACO success for this reason.
+The patient who has not self-referred to your office but should is more important to population health management than the one who has.
 Two simple strategies often seen in successful ACOs are longer face-to-face initial visits with patients/families employing true communication skills and nurse coordinators who follow up with patients after they leave the facility or office.
-Technology is extending the virtual reach of these physicians and coordinators and is proving their "ROI," or return on investment, in the value-based payment era. - 8.
+Technology is extending the virtual reach of these physicians and coordinators.
+In lieu of a face-to-face visit, sufficient patient contact, feedback or collection of health status information might be more efficiently obtained through such things as telephone calls, emails or telehealth technologies. - 8.
 Scale-Sufficient Patient Population There are certain frontend investments and ongoing fixed costs requiring a minimum scale of patient population to succeed.
-Medicare's ACO minimum threshold of 5,000 beneficiaries is a useful benchmark.
+Medicare' ACO minimum threshold of 5,000 beneficiaries is a useful benchmark.